Weekend weather round-up: What to expect in Leeds over the next three days

 Here’s the weather forecast for Leeds over the next three days.

-In general, the weather will be warm, but overcast, with some sunny intervals occurring throughout the weekend.
+In general, the weather will be warm, with some sunny intervals and light showers occurring throughout the weekend.

-The pollen count is expected to be very high over the next three days and the UV rate is also predicted to be high.
+The pollen count is expected to be medium over the next three days.

 Highs of: 17°C